Categories

-Businesses were only able to enter a maximum of two awards as well as Director of the Year, and previous winners are not able to enter the awards for two years following their win.**
+We have 10 categories for this years awards from small businesses, to sustainability to innovation and more, full criteria can be found below.
+Businesses are only able to enter a maximum of two awards as well as Businessperson of the Year, and previous winners are not able to enter the awards for two years following their win.**

 Sponsored By Barclays